News from the Arizona Game and Fish Commission

 For more information about HB 2235, “Game and Fish Commissioners; Appointment,” contact Tony Guiles of the Arizona Game and Fish Department at [email protected]

 The Arizona Game and Fish Department prohibits discrimination on the basis of race, color, sex, national origin, age, or disability in its programs and activities.
-If anyone believes that they have been discriminated against in any of the AGFD’s programs or activities, including employment practices, they may file a complaint with the Director’s Office, 5000 W. Carefree Highway, Phoenix, AZ 85086, (602) 942-3000, or with the U.S. Fish and Wildlife Service, 4040 N. Fairfax Dr. Ste.
+If anyone believes that they have been discriminated against in any of the AGFD’s programs or activities, including employment practices, they may file a complaint with the Deputy Director, 2221 W. Greenway Rd.
+Phoenix, AZ 85023, (602) 942-3000, or with the Fish and Wildlife Service, 4040 N. Fairfax Dr. Ste.
 130, Arlington, VA 22203.
-Persons with a disability may request a reasonable accommodation or this document in an alternative format by contacting the Director’s Office as listed above.
+Persons with a disability may request a reasonable accommodation or this document in an alternative format by contacting the Deputy Director as listed above.